 - Blending active and passive strategies can help investors outperform and pursue other important objectives while still being mindful of cost and tax efficiency.

 The debate over whether investors should use active or passive strategies in their portfolios has traditionally been viewed through the lens of outperforming a narrow set of benchmarks.
 While performance is important, we believe this approach is ultimately not in the best interests of investors.
-At John Hancock Investments, we employ both active and passive approaches in our asset allocation portfolios because we believe each provides significant value to our shareholders.
-In this paper, we explore the advantages and drawbacks of each, and seek to provide guidance on how investors can be well served by blending the two in a portfolio.
+At John Hancock Investment Management, we employ both active and passive approaches in our asset allocation portfolios because we believe each provides significant value to our shareholders.
+In this post, we explore the advantages and drawbacks of each and seek to provide guidance on how investors can be well served by blending the two in a portfolio.

 Index investing has produced multiple benefits for investors

 The growth of index-tracking funds and exchange-traded funds (ETFs) has forever altered the investment landscape for millions of Americans.
-From a mere 81 funds with a combined $66 billion in assets in 2000, ETFs have grown to represent roughly $3.5 trillion in assets invested across more than 2,000 funds on behalf of nearly 6 million U.S. households.
-At the same time, the share of equity mutual fund assets represented1 by index funds has more than doubled, to nearly 25.3%, according to Strategic Insights.2
+From a mere 81 funds with a combined $66 billion in assets in 2000, ETFs have grown to represent roughly $3.9 trillion in assets invested across more than 2,000 funds on behalf of nearly six million U.S. households.
+At the same time, the share of equity mutual fund assets represented1 by index funds has more than doubled, to nearly 25.3%.2

 Lowered fund expenses for all funds